Happy Diwali 2011 … from my office! 🙂

 Other Belgian universities usually support Open Access without any specific action about this week (except ULB with a recap mainly on the financial benefits).
 Is it a sign that Open Access is losing momentum or just became part of everyday life in universities?

 Malaria is the 5th cause of death in low-income countries (according to WHO).
-That’s why I’m very happy to read that a vaccine showed promising results in a phase 3 clinical trial (in The Guardian, The New York Times or Google News).
+That’s why I’m very happy to read that a malaria vaccine showed promising results in a phase 3 clinical trial (in The Guardian, The New York Times or Google News).
 As usual, I find very interesting to get all the information at the source: the original scientific paper was just published in The New England Journal of Medicine.

 The main result of this study is that “the vaccine reduced malaria by half in [young] children […] during the 12 months after vaccination”.
 The study also showed that “the vaccine has the potential to have an important effect on the burden of malaria in young African children“.
 The conclusion of the article ends with “additional information on vaccine efficacy among young infants and the duration of protection will be critical to determining how this vaccine could be used most effectively to control malaria“.